A Plea For Metallica’s Reload

 Again, all of these songs would be considered metal milestones if they weren’t by Metallica.
 If Orange Goblin wrote Fuel, or Fixxxer was on a Crowbar record, people would hail them as classics of our time.
 Maybe that’s the problem – Reload is by Metallica, extreme metal’s chosen sons.
 Maybe we need to organize a Reload tribute album, where young bands take on these killer tracks and remind everyone what good songs they were without the loaded connotation of the greatest metal band of all time (if you have an especially cool Reload cover idea, let us know in the Facebook comments).

-So in closing, I urge you: today, on the day it becomes old enough to drink, forget about what Metallica means, and give Reload a spin.
+In closing, today I urge you: forget about what Metallica means, and give Reload a spin.
 You might find yourself headbanging along to some of the big, muscular riffs on this record, or noticing weird little moments that you didn’t appreciate in your youth.
 Who knows, you might discover it’s actually your favorite Metallica album!
 I mean, probably not – these dudes also wrote Master Of Puppets.
 But you’ll never know until you give it a chance.

 From Metallica to Paramore, these 12 albums are examples of artists taking a hard left-turn from their more ‘traditional’ sounds…

 My Chemical Romance have announced the rescheduled dates for their long-awaited comeback tour.